The History and Future of Cellular Technology

 Where We Have Been

-Cellular technology has (so far) been through four major generations and is currently expanding into the fifth generation.
-New cellular generations come along roughly once every decade, but the generations also expand, improve, and iterate over their lifecycles.
+Cellular technology has (so far) gone through four major generations and is currently in the fifth generation.
+New cellular generations come along roughly once every decade, but they also expand, improve, and iterate over their lifecycles.

-Here's a look back at the old days, when even things like basic text messaging seemed exotic and new.
+Here's a look back at the old days when things like basic text messaging seemed exotic and new.

 What Is a G?

 Long ago, the carriers adopted “G” for “Generation” as a simple marketing shorthand.
-When you see terms like 3G, 4G, and 5G that’s all it means – 3rd generation, 4th generation, etc.
+When you see terms like 3G, 4G, and 5G, that’s all they mean—3rd generation, 4th generation, etc.

-Devices of a given generation are usually compatible with at least one or two prior generations, an essential trait since the cellular networks themselves are often very slow to get upgraded, and there is significant overlap between generations.
+Devices of a given generation are usually compatible with at least one or two prior generations, an essential trait since the cellular network technology overlaps as carriers transition from one generation to another.

-But the reverse is not true - a third-generation device will be missing out entirely on all the speeds and technical advancements that have come with 4G technologies, and 4G/LTE technology devices cannot take advantage of the improvements of the new 5G networks.
+But the reverse is not true—a third-generation device will miss out entirely on all the speeds and technical advancements that have come with 4G technologies, and 4G/LTE technology devices cannot take advantage of the improvements of 5G networks.
 This is why upgrading your cellular devices regularly is beneficial so that you do not fall too far behind the technology curve.

 Here’s a handy little infographic we created that will hopefully illustrate the evolution of cellular data technology standards a little better:

-The changes between different generations of cellular technologies come down to redefining the rules of how towers and devices communicate with each other - which then allows new gear to be developed under those new specifications.
+The changes between different generations of cellular technologies involve redefining the rules of how towers and devices communicate with each other, which allows new gear to be developed under those new specifications.

-Think of it kind of like being back in the 1960s when the max highway length for a vehicle was 35'.
-These days, that max length is 45' - which results in larger vehicles transporting more commercial goods across the country, buses that move more people, and motorhomes with more luxuries.
+Think of it like the 1960s, when the maximum highway length for a vehicle was 35'.
+These days, the maximum length is 45', which results in larger vehicles transporting more commercial goods across the country, buses that move more people, and motorhomes with more luxuries.

-In other words - evolving the standards to take advantage of newer technologies enables a whole new generation of more advanced devices that would have been impossible before.
+In other words, evolving the standards to take advantage of newer technologies enables a new generation of more advanced devices that would have been impossible before.

 The Olden Days – 1G, 2G, 3G